rvosa/bio-phylo-forest-dbtree/docs/paper.md

    then applies the value of the auto-incrementing integer (unchanged in the case of terminal nodes) to **right**.

-I implemented this basic algorithm in a script and applied this to the following, large, published Newick trees:
+I implemented this basic algorithm in a script and applied it to the following, published trees:

-- A tree of human societies backing the D-PLACE global database of cultural, linguistic and environmental diversity [@Kirby:2016].
+- A tree of human societies from the D-PLACE database [@Kirby:2016].
   1,647 nodes using the release that was current as of 04.02.2017.
-- A tree of 16S rRNA gene sequences made available by the Greengenes database [@DeSantis:2006], release `gg_13_5`, current as of 11.10.2017.
+- A tree of 16S rRNA gene sequences from the Greengenes database [@DeSantis:2006], release `gg_13_5`, current as of 11.10.2017.
 Contains 406,903 nodes.
-- A synthesis of plant systematics from [@Smith:2018], identified as ALLMB.tre, version v1.0, current as of 29.08.2019.
+- A synthesis of plant phylogeny from [@Smith:2018], identified as ALLMB.tre, version v1.0, current as of 29.08.2019.
 Contains 440,712 nodes.
-- A synthetic tree provided by the Open Tree of Life project [@Hinchliff:2015].
+- A release of the Open Tree of Life project [@Hinchliff:2015].
 Identified as v10.4, current as of 24.09.2018.
 Contains 2,902,755 nodes.

 In addition, I implemented two scripts that process tree descriptions in proprietary, tabular formats: